-Self-employed 401(k), also known as a solo 401(k), is for self-employed.
+Self-employed 401(k), also known as a solo 401(k), is for the self-employed.
 This plan gives the opportunity to save a significant amount of money each year.
 However, after the plan assets hit $250,000, you have to file Form 5500 with the IRS.
 (1)

 A brokerage account is an investment account that allows you to buy and sell a variety of investments, such as stocks, bonds, mutual funds, and ETFs.
 Once you open a Brokerage account, you can start depositing funds and placing orders.
 The transactions will be carried out by the brokerage on your behalf.

 In some countries, there is no system like IRA and 401(k).
-These people save money into a traditional savings account, create a Brokerage account to manage their own investment, and pay government retirement plans like social security for retirement.
+These people save money into a traditional savings account, create a Brokerage account to manage their own investment, and pay government retirement plans like social security retirement.

 If you have dividend-yielding stocks, you’ll receive a payment at regular intervals from the company.
-Usually, companies pay cash dividends on a quarterly basis out of their profits, but if they don’t make enough money then sometimes there is no dividends payment.
+Usually, companies pay cash dividends on a quarterly basis out of their profits, but if they don’t make enough money then sometimes there is no dividend payment.
 A lot of people own dividend-yielding stocks as passive forms of making money.
 The tricky part is choosing the right stocks.
 I highly recommend Bogleheads Investment Philosophy to build your portfolio.

 Investing in rental properties is a way to earn passive income.
 Some people consider this passive income as retirement savings.
-Make living with rental income is more difficult than people expect.
+Making living with rental income is more difficult than people expect.
 The initial cost of buying a rental property is huge.
-Damages of the property by a tenant, property tax, economic up and down will have a big impact on your finance/rental business.
+Damages of the property by a tenant, property tax, and economic up and down will have a big impact on your finance/rental business.
 You need to be very strategic.
 But once you can build a successful rental income, then you’ll get a stable income with minimal work.

 High-Yield Savings Account